 In an inaccessible and prejudiced world, being disabled is hard work, which is barely acknowledged.
 Many of us look after children, partners, family, friends — while coping with our own disability or ill-health.
 We campaign against cuts to benefits and services and other discrimination, for benefit and healthcare rights regardless of immigration status.

 We always promoted high-quality independent living — and opposed care charges, rationing and privatisation.
+We backed Elaine McDonald in her landmark case against Kensington & Chelsea.
 We supported Hammersmith and Fulham Coalition Against Cuts (HAFCAC) in their eight-year campaign which won abolition of homecare charges by Hammersmith & Fulham, the only council in England which does not charge.

 - COVID-19 has been the occasion for a cull of older and disabled people, mainly women/people of colour, especially in care homes.
 Tens of thousands have died as a result of the callous and/or negligent government response (Public Accounts Committee) which promoted care homes taking people discharged from hospital untested, and allowed care workers (who have to take multiple jobs to earn enough) to go from care home to care home without testing.
 At the same time, relatives were prevented from visiting, thus isolating older people in institutions, walled off from scrutiny and protection by their loved ones.
 We support Dr Cathy Gardner’s legal challenge on avoidable deaths.
 Care staff, NHS workers and other low-waged key workers of colour have also died disproportionately.